Proven-Paradox/shaper-system/Handbook.md

 > Sidenote \<Milestone Levels>: Instead of allowing players to purchase Levels, the Arbiter may instead choose to declare that all characters Level up at certain milestones.
 While this does constrain players, it also ensures a given party will have fairly similar power ranges, making it easier to balance combat encounters while also making milestones feel more impactful.

+#### Hero Tier
+Hero Tier is a value that broadly represents your character's power.
+You start at Hero Tier 1, and every five Levels after the first (6, 11, 16, …) increases this value.
+Hero Tier is used to scale many facets of your character.

+> In general, increasing in Hero Tier represents a significant increase in competence and invites participation in more consequential events.

 ### Vitality/Capacity
 Purchasing Vitality increases your hero’s maximum HP by 5 + their Strength + their Toughness.
 Purchasing Capacity increases your hero’s maximum MP by 5 + their Mind + their Heart.
 Both of these can be purchased multiple times, up to your character’s [Level](#level).
 Vitality and Capacity upgrades cost 3 XP.